Chart Color Schemes

 Coomera features high concentrations of family households and group households, with a higher-than-average median household size

-Family households account for 83.7% of all households, including 40.7% couples with children, 23.5% couples without children, and 18.2% single parent families.
-Non-family households constitute the remaining 16.3%, with lone person households at 11.5% and group households comprising 4.7%.
-The median household size is 3.1 people, larger than the Rest of Qld average of 2.9.
+Family households constitute 83.7% of all households, including 40.7% couples with children, 23.5% couples without children, and 18.2% single parent families.
+Non-family households account for the remaining 16.3%, with lone person households at 11.5% and group households comprising 4.7% of the total.
+The median household size is 3.1 people, which is larger than the Rest of Qld average of 2.9.

 Frequently Asked Questions - Households